chpoit/utsushis-charm/README.md

 ## Windows
 - Requirements
   - **Google Tesseract** installed and in path
-    - A copy of the version 5.0.1 is bundled with the release.
+    - A copy of the version 5.3.0 is bundled with the release.
 Just run it, no extra packages needed
-      - You can download the installer here version here: [Installer here](https://digi.bib.uni-mannheim.de/tesseract/tesseract-ocr-w64-setup-v5.0.1.20220118.exe)
+      - You can download the installer here version here: [Installer here](langueService.)
       - [A list of versions is made available by UB Mannheim here](https://digi.bib.uni-mannheim.de/tesseract/) make sure you use the "w64" version, unless you're a weirdo who is still on a 32bit system.
     - Make sure it's in path
   - Python3 installed and in path